rroos64/youtube_transcribe_mcp_server/README.md

 ## Logging

 The server emits structured logs via the `yt_dlp_transcriber` logger at debug, info, warning, and error levels.
+Entries include a per-request `request_id` and `session_id` where available.
 Configure logging in the hosting process to see the details:

 ```python
 import logging